 Dependent on the season, car hire prices can be anywhere from modest to quite expensive, so shop around a little and look for the best option.

 All the big international firms like Hertz, Sixt, and others are present at the airport, but take note that while their prices are equal to their European franchise counterparts, their average car quality is not, as their vehicles are frequently much older and lag behind in quality.
 In addition to that, they normally cost more than local companies, especially when you add additional insurance, as it’s not included in the rates.

 With that in mind, it often makes sense to look for a deal with a local car hire company, instead.
 Check out Cars4Rent.ge, CarsAndRooms.ge, and GSS Car Rental for starters.
 The odds are that they’ll have similar cars, but with better terms and lower prices.

 Most car hire companies, even those without an airport office, tend to offer free or cheap ($5-$20) airport pick-up and drop-off.

 You can get a 10% discount on your order in Cars4Rent by using the code ExpatHub10.

 ExpatHub is not affiliated with Cars4Rent, does not make any commission, and takes no responsibility for you using their service.

 Tbilisi Airport by Train: Not an Option for Most

 An interesting and relatively new option for getting to and from the airport is the train.

 There’s a brand new railway station at the airport, and the trains themselves are also beautiful and comfortable.
-Oh, and they’re cheap-as-chips, with a single ticket costing the same 0.50 GEL ($0.18) that what you’d pay for a stuffy and bumpy bus ride.
+Oh, and they’re cheap-as-chips, with a single ticket costing a mere 0.50 GEL ($0.16), or the same price you’d pay for a stuffy and bumpy bus ride.